Indian turmeric and its use in cationic photopolymerizations

 Crivello J. V., Bulut U.

-• Keywords: cationic photopolymerization, curcumin, epoxide ring-opening polymerization, photosensitization, turmeric, SALT PHOTOINITIATORS, OPTICAL PYROMETRY, POLYMERIZATION, CURCUMIN, SYSTEM, DIALKYLPHENACYLSULFONIUM, MONOMERS, BOND
+• Anahtar Kelimeler: cationic photopolymerization, curcumin, epoxide ring-opening polymerization, photosensitization, turmeric, SALT PHOTOINITIATORS, OPTICAL PYROMETRY, POLYMERIZATION, CURCUMIN, SYSTEM, DIALKYLPHENACYLSULFONIUM, MONOMERS, BOND

 Curcumin, an intensely yellow dye isolated from Indian turmeric is an excellent electron-transfer photosensitizer for cationic vinyl and ring-opening polymerizations.
 Especially attractive features of curcumin are its strong absorption, broad spectral sensitivity, efficient electron-transfer, low toxicity and low cost.
 Using curcumin as a photosensitizer, the cationic photopolymerizations of a variety of monomers were carried out including such naturally derived monomers as epoxiclized terpenes and epoxiclized vegetable oils.
 The impact of this technology on applications such as housing, boat-building and water distribution is discussed.